-In case of slow Alpine collision, we have shown that the persistence of once created topography may be insured by coupling between the surface and tectonic processes.
+The influence of erosion is different in case of very slow and very rapid convergence.
+In case of slow Alpine collision, the persistence of tectonically formed topography and the accretion prism may be insured by coupling between the surface and tectonic processes.
 Surface processes basically help to initialize and maintain continental subduction for a certain amount of time (5-7 My, maximum 10 My).
 They can stabilize, or "freeze" dynamic topography and the major thrust faults for as long as 50 My.